venkateshcodes/My_Dictionary/README.md

-# My_Dictionary
+# About me
-About Kedari Sri Venkatesh
+Kedari Sri Venkatesh

-Hello!
-I'm Kedari Sri Venkatesh, a passionate and dedicated student currently pursuing a B.Sc. in Computer Science.
-I maintain a strong academic record with a GPA of 8.15, demonstrating my commitment to academic excellence and continuous learning.
+B.Sc.
+Computer Science Student | Aspiring IT and Data Science Professional

-Professional and Educational Background
+Academic and Professional Background

-I am currently honing my skills in the IT sector, with a particular focus on data science.
-My academic journey has on-going with a solid foundation in Bachelor's degree in computer science principles, and I am actively expanding my expertise to align with the demands of the industry.
+I am currently pursuing a Bachelor of Science in Computer Science, maintaining a strong academic performance with a GPA of 8.15.
+My academic journey is focused on building a robust foundation in computer science principles while staying updated with industry trends.
+I am particularly passionate about the IT sector and have a growing interest in data science.

-Skills and Certifications
+Skills

 Programming Languages: Python

-Data analysis\Data science Tools: still learning
+Data Analysis: Actively learning

-Certifications:
+Certifications

 Cisco Essentials 1
 Python Essentials 1
 Projects and Experience

-While I am still a student, Still learning about skillss...
+While I am still advancing in my studies, I am continually building my knowledge and skills through hands-on projects and practical learning experiences.

 Personal Qualities

-I am a proactive learner and a problem Analysing who thrives in collaborative environments.
-My dedication, analytical skills, and passion for technology drive me to continuously improve and adapt in this ever-evolving field.
+I am a proactive learner who thrives in collaborative and dynamic environments.
+My analytical mindset, problem-solving skills, and dedication to continuous improvement make me well-suited to the ever-evolving tech industry.